More about: 10 Things to Do in Belem in Lisbon

 2. Visit the masterpiece of Manueline architecture

-When you are in the monastery church, look up at the vault of the transept.
-This extraordinary dome is characterized by its spider web-like structure but, despite its height and size, it is not supported by any columns!
+When you are in the monastery church, look up at the vaulted ceiling of the transept.
+This extraordinary dome is characterized by a structure reminiscent of a spider's web, but despite its height and size, it is not supported by any columns!

 3. Discover the symbol of the city: the Belém Tower

 The Belém Tower stands in an emblematic location in Lisbon: on the former Restelo beach, from where ships set sail for Brazil, Africa, and other overseas colonies.
 Construction began during the reign of Manuel I and bears the signature of Francisco de Arruda.
-The architect designed the bastion of Azamor, a town on the Atlantic coast of Morocco, and his stay in the Maghreb is reflected in the tower's decoration, which features Arabic-style elements.
+The architect designed the Azamor bastion, a town on the Atlantic coast of Morocco, and his stay in the Maghreb country is reflected in the tower's decoration, which features Arabic-style elements.

-Before entering, take a minute to look at the rhino gargoyle, a sculpture depicting this animal.
+Before entering, take a minute to look at the rhinoceros gargoyle, a sculpture depicting this animal.
 The statue hides a unique story linked to the maritime explorations of the 16th century.
 In 1513, Admiral Afonso de Albuquerque returned from India with a rhinoceros and presented it as a gift to Manuel I: it was the first time this beast had set foot on European soil.
-At the royal court, they wondered if it was as strong as an elephant, and to settle the matter, the monarch had them fight to the death.
-According to legend, the rhinoceros won, and the king wanted to honor the "strongest animal in the world."
+At the royal court, they wondered if it was as strong as an elephant, and to settle the question, the monarch had them face off in a deadly combat.
+According to legend, the rhinoceros won, and the king wanted to pay tribute to the "strongest animal in the world."

 4. Admire the monument commemorating Portuguese navigators